Managed OS for macOS Compatibility and Installation Mechanisms

 To learn more about configuring Managed OS, follow our configuration guide.

-To avoid potential conflicts with the pre-downloading and caching of an update in Kandji before enforcement, if you're using Managed OS, Kandji strongly recommends that you disable the automatic download of updates in any Software Update Library Items used in any Blueprint where Managed OS is also used.
+To avoid potential conflicts with the pre-downloading and caching of an update in Kandji before enforcement, if you're using Managed OS, we strongly recommend that you disable the automatic download of updates in any Software Update Library Items used in a Blueprint where Managed OS is also used.